All EU citizens, including members of their family, are exempt from the obligation to obtain a work permit to be employed in Poland.

 In the work permit application, the employer is obliged to provide documentation regarding its entity, the foreign national's personal details, the details of the passport document and, if needed, information on the foreign national's qualifications and professional experience.

-Furthermore, the employer must specify the proposed post in Poland, the intended period of employment and the legal basis of employment (e.g., employment agreement, service agreement).
+Furthermore, the employer must specify the proposed position in Poland, the intended period of employment and the legal basis of employment (e.g., employment agreement, service agreement).
 All documents submitted to the Polish immigration authorities must be in Polish.
 Documents such as the foreign national's certificates and diplomas will have to be translated into Polish by a sworn translator.

 A national visa for the purposes of performing work may be issued to a non-EU citizen who presents a permit to work in Poland or a statement on entrusting work, where possible.
 This type of visa is issued by the consul responsible for the foreign national's place of permanent residence.
 It can be issued for the period of stay corresponding to the period indicated on the work permit or a statement on entrusting work.